-More than 30 million people in the U.S. have either type 1 or type 2 diabetes.
+Whether you’ve been recently diagnosed with diabetes or have been treating it for years, you’re not alone.
+More than 34 million people in the U.S. have either type 1 or type 2 diabetes.
 That’s one out of every 10 Americans!1

 Talk with your doctor about the following things you can do to manage your diabetes and avoid other problems that could harm your health.

 - Learn why knowing your blood glucose levels is so important.
 Managing your blood sugar is one of the most important things to staying healthy.
 Both low and high blood sugar levels are dangerous for people with diabetes.
 Learn more about managing your glucose levels here.

 - Check your blood sugar regularly and keep a diary.
 Self-test regularly at home with finger pricks and have an A1C test in your doctor’s office at least every three to four months.

 - Make healthy decisions at every meal.
 Fill your plate with a variety of natural foods.
 Avoid processed foods and limit the amount of alcohol you drink.
 Click here to learn more diet and nutrition tips.
 Medicare also covers a medical nutrition therapy benefit for people with diabetes.
 This allows you to meet with a registered dietician for assistance with your diet.
 If you want to meet with a dietician, ask your doctor for a referral.
 Click here for more information.